In a Nutshell:

 Medline is very good about this aspect of all the chairs they make.
 The vast majority come almost entirely assembled.
 In this case, the only thing you have to do to get ready for your first ride is to pop the leg rests into position, a process that takes less than two minutes.

-Since there’s not a lot to adjust on the Excel Extra Wide Manual Wheelchair, there’s no learning curve to speak of, apart from spending a minute or two getting used to the way she handles.
+Since there’s not a lot to adjust on the Excel Extra Wide Manual Wheelchair, there’s no learning curve to speak of, apart from spending a minute or two getting used to the way she handles it.
 After that, you’re off to the races!

 Pros & Cons of the Medline Bariatric Transport Wheelchair

-This is a good model, but we don’t regard it as a great one.
+This is a good model, but we don’t consider it great.
 In no particular order, here are the things we like best about the design:

 • Excellent, easy-access wheel locking system that the user can reach without difficulty while seated in the chair.

-• The option to include inclining leg rests is fantastic.
-Not many models offer it, and we’re always glad when we see it.
+• The option to include elevating leg rests is fantastic.
+Not many models offer it, and we’re always glad to see it.

 Regarding negatives, in a perfect world, we’d love to see the following changes made to the model:

-• Wider rear wheels, which would make it more capable when it comes to handling outdoor terrains
+• Wider rear wheels would make it more capable when it comes to handling outdoor terrains

 • Handbrakes for an assistant pushing the chair